PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 # Controller Setup: ESP32-S3

 ***This setup is still in development.
-Unless you are a developer, you will not be able to do this setup since you won't have access to the (still work-in-progress) firmware.***
+Unless you are a developer, you will not be able to do this setup since you won't have access to the (work-in-progress) firmware.***

 <hr>